patrickgods1/McDonaldsCrawler/README.md

 * caffeine_DV
 * caffeine_units
 * itemIngredientStatement

+All the nutrition data is summarized into a [dashboard](https://datastudio.google.com/reporting/fa582f39-db39-4ab0-bffe-2acb5ef6f2f3).

 ## Development
 These instructions will get you a copy of the project up and running on your local machine for development.